 All of my paintings are oil on canvas and are unique.
 They are all made from scratch.
 I feel that I have more flexibility working this way.
 I can pick, try and adjust different materials.
 I stretch my own raw canvases, prime them and let them dry a few weeks until they are ready for painting.
-I also like to make my own paints, but I occasionally buy one or two paint tubes.
+I also like to make my own paints.
 Once the painting is done I like to give it a final layer of varnish (which I also make) for protection and evenness.

 Art prints are made on high quality archival paper and inks, meaning they will last a long time and will not yellow.
 I use MOAB Entrada matte paper, which is a smooth and thick white paper.
 I also use a professional Canon Pro 9000 Mark II printer and archival Canon inks.
 Every print is personally made by me, one by one.